Cilantro Jalapeño Hummus | Gluten-Free, Dairy-Free

 - 1 tsp salt, pink/iodized blend

 - 1/2 tsp freshly ground black pepper

 - 1 large organic jalapeño, deseeded and veins removed and chopped (or 1/2 tbsp or more of dried jalapeño flakes)

 - Rinse the dry white beans and garbanzo beans and pick out any rocks or bad beans.
 Soak in cold filtered water overnight in the fridge (about 6-8 cups so that the beans are covered by 2 inches of water).

 - Drain and rinse the beans.
 Fill a large saucepan with the beans and about 10 cups cold filtered water.
 Bring to a boil over medium high heat, lower the heat to medium and cook for about 1 hour.
 The beans should be tender to the fork.

-- If using dried jalapeño flakes, add these about 10 minutes before beans are done.
+If using dried jalapeño flakes, add these about 10 minutes before beans are done.
 Reserve about 1/2 cup of the cooking liquid.
-Then drain the beans and add to a large food processor with the blade attachment.
+Then drain the beans and let cool for awhile.
+Then add to a large food processor with the blade attachment.

 - Add the lime juice, tahini, olive oil and water.
 Process until well blended.
 Then add the salt and pepper, jalapeños (if using fresh), apple cider vinegar and cayenne pepper.
 Blend well.
 Add the cilantro and pulse until well combined and smooth.